International Tax Talk Quarterly Series with Ernst & Young LLP's Foreign Tax Desks

 During this live, interactive webcast, you will have the opportunity to ask questions through the website, and the panelists will answer as many of your questions as time permits.

-This program will likely be of interest to vice presidents/directors of tax/international tax, directors of finance, CFOs, international tax managers and tax accountants looking for the latest practical information and planning ideas to support their global business initiatives.
+This program will be of interest to vice presidents/directors of tax/international tax/transfer pricing, directors of finance, CFOs, international tax managers and tax accountants looking for the latest practical information and planning ideas to support their global business initiatives.
 We hope you will be able to join us.

-Jurjan Wouda Kuipers, Ernst & Young LLP, Luxembourg Tax Desk, International Tax Services
+Tejas Mody, Ernst & Young LLP, India Tax Desk, International Tax Services

-Norah Walsh, Ernst & Young LLP, Irish Tax Desk, International Tax Services
+Nik Diksic, Ernst & Young LLP, Canada Tax Desk, International Tax Services

-Karen Simonin, Ernst & Young LLP, Switzerland Tax Desk, International Tax Services
+Thomas Eckhardt, Ernst & Young LLP, Germany Tax Desk, International Tax Services

-Karen Holden, Ernst & Young LLP, US International Tax Services
+Mariana Cunha, Ernst & Young LLP, Brazil Tax Desk, International Tax Services

 Michael Anderson, Ernst & Young LLP, Australia Tax Desk, International Tax Services